sweetscar/authigniter/docs/index.md

 This will add the SweetScar\AuthIgniter as a module to your project.

 **Note:**
 This library is still in beta version.
-So you have to set the minimum stability of your project to "dev", or you can include the version explicitly when running ```composer require``` command.
+So you have to set the minimum stability of your project to "beta", or you can include the version explicitly when running ```composer require``` command.

 Example:
 ```bash